Auxilia: Cohortes

 These all-infantry units were modeled on the cohorts of the legions, with the same officers and sub-units.
 They were typically considered to be more of a light infantry than proper legionaries.
 Some auxiliaries may however have been equipped with the lorica segmentata, the most sophisticated legionary body armour, although scholars dispute this.
-Besides this possibility, monuments (like on Trajan's Column) show auxiliaries wearing chain-mail armor, which length and form varied over the first and second century.
+Besides this possibility, monuments (like on Trajan's Column) show auxiliaries wearing chain-mail armor, the length and form of which varied over the first and second century.
 They wore helmets similar to those of the Legion.
-Yet they seem to be simplified versions that where further improved over the same timeframe.
+Yet they seem to be simplified versions that were further improved over the same timeframe.
 They were equipped with a sword, a dagger and one or more spears or javelins.
 This spear might have been a lancea, which can be used as a javelin as well as a thrusting spear.
 Based on archeological evidences auxiliaries probably had additional lighter javelins to their lancea.
 The shield of the auxiliaries was oval.

 There is no evidence that auxiliary infantry fought in a looser order than legionaries.
 It appears that in a set-piece battle line, auxiliary infantry would normally be stationed on the flanks, with legionary infantry holding the centre e.g. as in the Battle of Watling Street (AD 60), the final defeat of the rebel Britons under queen Boudicca.
 This was a tradition inherited from the Republic, when the precursors of auxiliary cohortes, the Latin alae, occupied the same position in the line.
 The flanks of the line required equal, if not greater, skill to hold as the centre.